php-etl/documentation/content/getting-started/installation/_index.en.md

 weight: 2
 ---

-The first thing you have to do is to create a folder in which you will put your project.
-In a terminal, type the following command:
+Starting from here we will work inside a project directory we will name `my_project_directory`.

 ```shell
 mkdir my_project_directory && cd my_project_directory
 ```

-After creating your project, you will have to initialize your project and add all the dependencies you need.
+Once the project dir is created and you have changed your current directory to it, the first task will be to initialize a composer project inside this directory and add all required dependencies.

 ```shell
 composer init